 This is easily checked by using the antisymmetry and Jacobi-identity of $\lie_{L}$ in $\Cc$.
 The condition $\equref{Liemonadcompatibility}$ is also satisfied; it is condition \equref{compatibility}, combined with the naturality of the associativity constraint $a$.
-Recall from \cite[Example 3.10]{GV} that the underlying reason for this example to work is that the functor ${\sf End}:\Cc\to \End(\Cc)$ sending an object $X$ in $\Cc$ to the endofunctor $-\ot X$ is a strong monoidal functor. \end{example} This leads to the following.
+Recall from \cite[Example 3.10]{GV} that the underlying reason for this example to work is that the functor ${\sf End}:\Cc\to \End(\Cc)$ sending an object $X$ in $\Cc$ to the endofunctor $-\ot X$ is a strong monoidal functor. \end{example}